 H.R.
 1709-Scientific Integrity Act

-Luz Milbeth Cumba Garcia's picture
+Submitted by Luz Milbeth Cumba Garcia on

 The Scientific Integrity Act would protect public scientific research and reports from the influence of political and special interests.
 The main goal of this legislation is to ensure that scientists can carry out their research and communicate it to the public and to reporters in scientific journals and conferences without any concerns of political pressure or retaliation.
 It also empowers federal scientists to share their personal opinions as informed experts and prohibits any employee from censoring or manipulating scientific findings